nicolai86/traq/README.md

 # echo the content of all files from the calendar week 31 to stdout.
 If the week does not contain files, nothing is echoed.
 $ traq -w 31

+# echo the content of all files in february of the current year
+$ traq -m 2

+# echo the content of all files in september 2012
+$ traq -m 9 -y 2012

 # starts time tracking for client-a on #development
 $ traq -p client-a development